History of Pocklington: 20th century Pocklington

 The group of five airfields based in and around Pocklington played an active role in the Second World War.
 Pocklington Airfield was completed in April 1941.
 The first operational unit to occupy Pocklington was the Canadian No. 405 Squadron with Wellington aircraft, but in 1942 the RAF's 102 (Ceylon) Squadron took over the airfield, flying night sorties to bomb targets in France.
 They still hold an annual reunion in Pocklington.
 It was disbanded on 20 October 1954.

 During the Second World War a few houses in Pocklington were subject to bombing, after their street was mistaken for the airfield.

 Those serving on HMS Volage also keep close ties with the town that adopted them during the war, sending letters and parcels.
 The association with Pocklington continues with a new housing estate being named 'Volage Court' in recognition of the links with HMS Volage.

 Pocklington used to be served by a railway connection but this was closed in the Beeching Report era of the 1960s.
 Some existing lengths of trackway can be seen behind the old railway station (now used as the sports hall for Pocklington School).
 There has been some talk of bringing the railway line back to Pocklington but there has been substantial development along the original line after the land was sold off and the original route is no longer practical.
 There are serious doubts also as to the financial feasibility of re-opening the line.
+In June 2020, the East Riding of Yorkshire Council submitted a request for funding to cover a feasibility study which would investigate reopening the line.

 Pocklington experienced a rapid expansion in the final two decades of the 20th century, with large amounts of "green land" being ceded to new housing development to meet the demands of both lower housing occupancy rates (a trend common across the country) and also demand for commuter belt housing for the cities of York and Leeds.

 Throughout its long history, Pocklington has faced difficult times like recession, wartime and the closing of the railway, but each time the town has overcome and gone on to develop further.